cloud-ark/caastle/README.rst

 Deployment to Amazon ECS
 -------------------------

-CloudARK assumes that you have done AWS setup and uses it (for example, using ~/.aws directory for credentials).
+CloudARK assumes that you have done AWS setup and uses it during deployment.
+For example, CloudARK uses ~/.aws directory to read aws credentials.
 The ~/.aws directory will typically be created when you setup AWS CLI.
-If you don't have this directory then follow these steps_.
+If you don't have this directory then follow these steps_ to do AWS setup.

 .. _steps: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html